telerik/blazor-docs/knowledge-base/grid-customize-delete-confirmation-dialog.md

 ## Solution

 The built-in Delete Confirmation Dialog is designed to be enabled with minimum effort and code (only by enabling the `ConfirmDelete` parameter of the Grid).
 Thus, the dialog itself does not provide customization options.
-However, there are several options that allow you add custom text and content to the dialog.
+However, there are several approaches that you can aplly to achieve a custom Delete Confirmation Dialog.

-This article suggests samples for the Grid.
-The same approach is applicable for the Treelist and Scheduler components.
+This article lists several samples for the Grid component.
+The suggested solutions, however, are applicable for the Treelist and Scheduler components, too.

 You can use:

-* [Localization]() - this approach is useful if you just want to change the text of the confirm dialog elements.
+* [Localization](#localization) - this approach is useful if you just want to change the text of the built-in Delete Confirmation Dialog elements.
 It does not allow adding item details to the dialog text.
-* [Predefined Dialog Component](#predefined-dialog-component) - this approach is useful if you want to just change the dialog text and include some details for the item the user tries to delete (for example, record name).
+* [Predefined Dialog Component](#predefined-dialog-component) - this option is useful if you want to just change the dialog text and include some details for the item the user tries to delete (for example, record name).
-* [Dialog Component](#dialog-component) - this approch allows you to fully customize the rendering and appearance of the dialog.
+* [Dialog Component](#dialog-component) - this solution allows you to fully customize the rendering and appearance of the dialog.
 You may add any desired content there, be that custom text, HTML elements or other components.

 ### Localization

-You can encable [Localization]({%slug globalization-localization%}) in your application and provide the desired custom text for the corresponding element keys.
+You can enable [Localization]({%slug globalization-localization%}) in your application and provide the desired custom text for the corresponding element keys.

-The keys for the elements of the built-in delete confirmation dialog are:
+The keys for the elements of the built-in Delete Confirmation Dialog are:

 | Element | Key |
 | --- | --- |